South Carolina Abortion Laws

 Few topics are as controversial as abortion.
 Many people hold strong beliefs on both the pro-life and pro-choice sides of the argument.
 If you or a sexual partner are considering abortion in South Carolina, it’s important to understand the law.

 In June 2022, the U.S. Supreme Court overruled Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, which returned to the states the power to regulate, even prohibit, abortion.
-In 2021, South Carolina enacted a law that would prohibit most abortions after a fetal heartbeat is detected (typically at 6 weeks of pregnancy), to be effective if Roe were overruled.
-Although that law is in effect, it is subject to legal challenges.
-This area of the law is highly fluid.
+On January 5, 2023, the South Carolina Supreme Court held that abortion is protected, subject to some limits, under the South Carolina Constitution.

 The following table outlines the abortion laws you need to know in South Carolina.